Skip Menu

 Farmers Vulnerable to Secondary Injuries

 The group most vulnerable to secondary injuries is older farmers and ranchers.
 Many of them are already dealing with age-related disabilities and/or other injuries.
 Both age and existing disabilities or injuries may adversely affect reaction time, motor skills, and ability to balance.
-These limitations – along with the refusal to make adjustments and/or to recognize the previous injury or disability – make senior farmers and ranchers more vulnerable to secondary injuries, even though they are more experienced.
+These limitations – along with the refusal to make adjustments and/or to recognize the previous injury or disability – make senior farmers and ranchers more vulnerable to secondary injuries, although they are more experienced.

 Individuals of all ages with disabilities and/or other handicaps are also vulnerable to secondary injuries.
 For example, individuals confined to wheelchairs are susceptible to secondary injuries when they continue to carry out agricultural operations.